seinecle/blog/_posts/2022-09-08-gephi-code-retreat-2022-impressions.md

 How do you make sense of 10,000 of rows like that?

 Relations between authors in column A and their co-authors in column B describe a network.
-Networks can be analyzed in formal ways with a body of knowledge called "network analysis", which produced methods to compute metrics on networks, or generate different types of networks, with dedicated software like [UCINET](https://sites.google.com/site/ucinetsoftware/) or R packages like [igraph](https://igraph.org/).
+Networks can be analyzed in formal ways with a body of knowledge called "network analysis" or "social network analysis" (SNA).
+Researchers in SNA have developed methods to compute metrics on networks, or to generate different types of networks, with dedicated software like [UCINET](https://sites.google.com/site/ucinetsoftware/) or R packages like [igraph](https://igraph.org/).

 My need was different though: I needed to "make sense" of the network, in a global and generalist sense.
 Things like:

 - do we see clearly split sub-groups in the network or is it a compact hairball?
-- are two neuroeconomists that I know of "neighbors" in the network or are they far apart?
+- are two famous neuroeconomists "neighbors" in the network or are they far apart?
-- is this famous research lab in the field of neuroeconomics at the periphery or at the center of the network?
+- is the oldest research lab in the field of neuroeconomics at the periphery or at the center of the network?
-- where are European neuroeconmists, relative to the American ones?
-And the psychologists?
+- where are European neuroeconmists, relative to their American peers?
+- are psychologists scattered in the network or grouped in one region?
 - how are positioned the neuroeconomists who tend to publish on addiction?
 And those working on animal studies?
 - etc...